 Within each of the duties listed above, the Executor or Administrator is going to have numerous responsibilities.
-Many of these responsibilities will be the same regardless of the type of probate administration you have (either independent or dependent), but the duties can vary significantly and become much more difficult if the administration is dependent.
+Many of these executor responsibilities will be the same regardless of the type of probate administration you have (either independent or dependent), but the duties can vary significantly and become much more difficult if the administration is dependent.
 For more information on the differences in the types of probate, please see the section of this website entitled “Types of Probate.”

-Although the responsibilities of an executor can be daunting, you should better understand the functions of the Executor (listed above) and what is entailed under each of those responsibilities.
+Although the responsibilities of an executor can be daunting, you should better understand the duties of the Executor (listed above) and what is entailed under each of those responsibilities.
 Following is a discussion of each in more detail.

 - Identifying/Collecting Assets: The Executor is responsible for identifying bank accounts, brokerage accounts, stock certificates, retirement accounts, real estate, personal property, household furnishing, cars, etc. that may have been owned by the Decedent at the time of his death.
 A listing of those assets will need to be provided to the Court (which is called the “Inventory”), so that the Court understands the full extent of the assets in the estate.
 Once all of the assets have been identified, the Executor must collect and protect those assets.
 For instance, the Executor will close bank accounts an open an account in the name of the Estate.
 Stock certificates will be safeguarded.
 Real estate will be secured and insured.

-- Paying Debts: The Executor has the responsibility to receive and approve or deny all Claims filed by Creditors of the estate.
+- Paying Estate Debts: The Executor has the responsibility to receive and approve or deny all Claims filed by Creditors of the estate.
 Once the assets of the Estate have been collected and the creditor claims identified, then the Executor is going to have the responsibility to pay the outstanding debts of the estate.
-If the debts exceed the amount of assets in the estate, the Probate Code lays out the method by which the debts will be pro-rated, and each creditor will potentially receive only a portion of the debt outstanding to them.
+If the debts exceed the amount of assets in the estate, the Estates Code lays out the method by which the debts will be pro-rated, and each creditor will potentially receive only a portion of the debt outstanding to them.

-- Distributing Remaining Assets: Once all of the assets have been collected and the debts paid, the Executor has the responsibility to distribute the remaining assets pursuant to the provisions of the Will, or if the Decedent died without a Will, then the assets are distributed according to the provisions of the Probate Code.
+- Distributing Remaining Estate Assets: Once all of the assets have been collected and the debts paid, the Executor has the responsibility to distribute the remaining assets pursuant to the provisions of the Will, or if the Decedent died without a Will, then the assets are distributed according to the provisions of the Estates Code.
 Generally, the Executor should attempt to obtain a Receipt from each of the beneficiaries or heirs receiving a portion of the Estate.
 Those receipts should be filed with the Court as evidence that the Executor has correctly fulfilled his final duties.

 The executor or administrator bears a substantial responsibility to the heirs and beneficiaries of the Estate, as well as a corresponding duty owed to Probate Court.
 Prior to agreeing to serve as the Executor, you should fully understand the responsibilities of doing so.